s223928/Group-13/RenametoA2/README.md

 ### A2f) Information requirementRoom area
 #### **Room area:**
--Source: ARCH model
+- Source: ARCH model
--IFC: IfcSpace (area or geometry)
+- IFC: IfcSpace (area or geometry)
--In model:  yes
+- In model:  yes
--Retrieval with ifcOpenShell: yes (get area property or calculate from geometry)
+- Retrieval with ifcOpenShell: yes (get area property or calculate from geometry)

 #### **Room height:**
--Source: ARCH model
+- Source: ARCH model
--IFC: IfcSpace (height )
+- IFC: IfcSpace (height )
--In model: yes
+- In model: yes
--Retrieval with ifcOpenShell: yes (extract from geometry or property)
+- Retrieval with ifcOpenShell: yes (extract from geometry or property)

 #### **Room use:**

--Source: ARCH model
+- Source: ARCH model
--IFC: IfcSpace
+- IFC: IfcSpace
--In model: υes
+- In model: υes
--Retrieval with ifcOpenShell: yes
+- Retrieval with ifcOpenShell: yes

 #### **Provided airflow:**

--Source: ARCH and MEP model
+- Source: ARCH and MEP model
--IFC: IfcFlowTerminal
+- IFC: IfcFlowTerminal
--In model: yes
+- In model: yes
--Retrieval with ifcOpenShell: yes (identify terminals )
+- Retrieval with ifcOpenShell: yes (identify terminals )

 #### **Reference ventilation rates:**

--Source: external file (DS/EN 16798-1:2019 based on occupancy and activity levels)
+- Source: external file (DS/EN 16798-1:2019 based on occupancy and activity levels)
--IFC: no
+- IFC: no
--In model: no
+- In model: no
--Retrieval with ifcOpenShell: no (load from external data)
+- Retrieval with ifcOpenShell: no (load from external data)

 #### **What we need to learn:**